ZerGo0/Ftv-extension/README.md

 # Ftv

-An emote extension for Fansly which adds support for emotes from popular emote platforms.
+A emote extension for Fansly which adds support for emotes from popular emote platforms.

 ## Features